vmware-archive/wavefront-aspnetcore-sdk-csharp/README.md

 4. Register Wavefront services in `Startup`.
 For your ASP.NET Core MVC application, this is done by adding a call to `services.AddWavefrontForMvc` in `ConfigureServices`

 The sections below detail each of the above steps.

-## Application Startup
-The gathering and reporting of Wavefront metrics is implemented as services that are configured on application startup.
-The instructions below will show you how to configure the services in the `ConfigureServices` method of the `Startup` class.

 ### 1. Application Tags
 The application tags determine the metadata (aka point tags) that are included with the metrics and histograms reported to Wavefront.